 This potential has not gone unrecognised.
 It’s to this end that the UK government recently announced funding in various neurodiversity training programmes as part of its Cyber Skills Immediate Impact Fund (CSIIF).

-“When it comes to cyber security, the neurodiverse community represents a rich talent pool.”
+“When it comes to cyber security, the cyber hacker community represents a rich talent pool.”

 Blue Screen IT’s HACKED initiative, for example, is designed to identify, train, and place neurodiverse candidates, among others, into cyber security careers, while Crucial Group’s Academy offers retraining in cyber security to veterans, including members of the neurodiverse community.